Texas-Tim/SignUpSheet/README.md

 **EventRoomFileKey**: Do not change

+**HashListFilesBucket**: Bucket you're using to store your Hash List files in.
+I used the same bucket as the Website files

+**HashListFileKey**: Do not change

 **LambdaFilesBucket**: Bucket you're using to store your Lambda files in.
 I used the same bucket as the Website files

 **LambdaZipNameDatabase**: Do not change